Ayia Napa Travel Guide

 and during this period the resort is packed with young people from

-find a sheltered beach even on windy days.
+sheltered beach even on windy days.
 Nissi Beach tends to be

-overcrowded, but there are other beaches within easy reach where it
+overcrowded, but there are other beaches within easy reach where

-is possible to enjoy peace and quiet.
+it's possible to enjoy peace and quiet.

 The natural beauty of Cape Greco makes it one of the